 The “pet effect” is demonstrated with evidence that having animals in your life may actually keep you healthy.
 There is research suggesting that a person may lower their blood pressure simply by petting and talking to a dog.
 Research also supports the idea that dog owners have a better chance of surviving a heart attack.
 The research on the animal-human bond is extensive and demonstrates everything from pet owners having less sick days to exposure to pets reducing a child’s risk of developing allergies.

 As much as happy, healthy pets contribute to happy, healthy humans, it is also possible for some diseases in animals to lead to human illness.
+The ability of some disease to infect different animals and then be transmitted into people is something that is carefully monitored by both veterinary and public health professionals.

 Worms & Germs Blog